nianticlabs/simplerecon/README.md

 `world_T_cam` denotes camera pose (from cam to world coords). `ref_T_src` denotes a transformation from a source to a reference view.

+## 🗺️ World Coordinate System

+This repo is geared towards ScanNet, so while its functionality should allow for any coordinate system (signaled via input flags), the model weights we provide assume a ScanNet coordinate system.
+This is important since we include ray information as part of metadata.
+Other datasets used with these weights should be transformed to the ScanNet system.
+The dataset classes we include will perform the appropriate transforms.

 ## 🙏 Acknowledgements

 We thank Aljaž Božič of [TransformerFusion](https://github.com/AljazBozic/TransformerFusion), Jiaming Sun of [Neural Recon](https://zju3dv.github.io/neuralrecon/), and Arda Düzçeker of [DeepVideoMVS](https://github.com/ardaduz/deep-video-mvs) for quickly providing useful information to help with baselines and for making their codebases readily available, especially on short notice.